thomas-cardon/manaflux/README.md

 ![ManaFlux Main Page](screenshots/1.png "Main page")

-> Support for English and French has been added !
+> Support for Polish and Portuguese brasilian has been added !
 It's automatic: ManaFlux will use your system to know what language it's supposed to load.

 ## Key Features
 - Automatic Runes, Item Sets, and Summoner Spells downloading